cryptrunner49/zscript/CONTRIBUTING.md

 - **Be Respectful**: Treat everyone with kindness and respect, regardless of experience level.
 - **Be Constructive**: Offer helpful feedback and suggestions.
-- **Stay On Topic**: Keep discussions and contributions relevant to Seed.
+- **Stay On Topic**: Keep discussions and contributions relevant to SPYScript.
 - **Follow Standards**: Adhere to this guide and the project’s goals.

 We aim to foster an inclusive, collaborative community.
 Violations may result in moderation by maintainers.